When it comes to initial interviews with potential clients, are you asking the right lawyer-client interview questions?

 Leave time in the consultation to discuss fees (if the client doesn’t ask you first).
-Go over your pricing, billing process, accepted methods of payment, and other payment details like possible alternative billing methods you may offer.
-Let your potential client to decide if they can realistically pay for your services in a way that works for them and your firm.
+Go over your pricing, billing process, accepted payment methods, and other payment details like possible alternative billing methods you may offer.
+Let your potential client decide if they can realistically pay for your services in a way that works for them and for your firm.

 No matter how the interview goes, make sure the client knows what the next steps are so they can make informed decisions and aren’t unsure of what to do next.

 If you decide not to move forward with a potential client, it’s important to close the loop by sending a non-engagement letter.
 This ensures you’re providing client-centered communication and potentially avoid future malpractice claims.